hazards to extraterrestrial civilizations

 Whatever species exist on other worlds, they must inevitably, as terrestrial life-forms do, face a variety of threats to their existence.
 These threats may come in the form of competition or predation from other species, gradual adverse changes in the environment (for example, due to the onset of an ice age), or a sudden cataclysm, such as the impact of an asteroid or comet, a massive stellar flare, or the eruption of a nearby gamma-ray burster, capable of causing a mass extinction or even a complete planetary sterilization (see cosmic catastrophes, biological effects).

 In addition to these natural dangers, many more of a self-inflicted nature may confront an intelligent race (and its fellow species) once it has achieved a substantial level of technology.
 Among these are the very hazards which humanity presently faces:

 · Large-scale nuclear or biological war

 · Global epidemics of lethal disease resulting from

 · Environmental disasters stemming from a combination of industrial pollution, over-population, and destruction of natural habit, including

-· global warming due to a gradual elevation in the level of greenhouse gases
+· global warming due to a gradual elevation in the level of gases that gives rise to the greenhouse gases

 · disintegration of the ozone layer